lioneil/obsidian-es-theme-retropie/README.md

 chmod a+x .bin/generate-custom-collections.sh
 .bin/generate-custom-collections.sh

-# or add -f flag to DELETE ALL ~/.emulationstation/collections/custom-* files
+# or add -f flag to DELETE ALL ~/.emulationstation/collections/custom-[supported].cfg files first
+# then force regenerate them.
+Only supported custom collections are deleted,
+# your own custom-*.cfg will not be touched.
 .bin/generate-custom-collections.sh -f
 ```

 This will generate `custom-<collection-name>.cfg` in `~/.emulationstation/collections` directory.

 Then in EmulationStation, go to Main Menu (press start) > Game Collection Settings > Custom Game Collections, and check all desired collections.

+Please see [list](./SUPPORTED_CUSTOM_COLLECTIONS.txt) of currently supported game collections.
+The list might expand.

 **How it works**